 This Helen property was donated to the state by Charles A. Smithgall, a well-known philanthropist and conservationist whose legacy continues in multiple arenas, including a Humane Society nearby.
 Smithgall Woods State Park holds many options for big groups looking to make a weekend of it, offering six cabins and multiple picnic areas for down time.
 Take a trip to this mountainous state park and enjoy miles of trails as well as bird watching, archery and catch-and-release trout fishing.

-Touted as one of Georgia's more unusual mountains, Pine Mountain is the southernmost mountain in the eastern United States and offers more than 40 miles of trails including the 23 mile Pine Mountain trail in nearby F. D. Roosevelt State Park.
+Touted as one of Georgia's more unusual mountains, Pine Mountain is the southernmost mountain in the eastern United States and has more than 40 miles of trails.
+That includes the 23 mile Pine Mountain trail in nearby F. D. Roosevelt State Park.
 One of the most distinctive characteristics about this park is the diverse array of wildlife and botany that comes with such varied terrain and habitats.
 Nearby, history buffs can check out Franklin D. Roosevelt's Little White House, one of Georgia's most popular historic destinations.

 Accessible via Vogel State Park.